domosekai/domosekai.github.io/sstp/help.md

 ### Q: How to start?

 To use SSTP Connect, you need to create a profile first.
-A profile specfies the server and account you will be connecting to.

 These items are needed for a profile:
   - A description of the connection